protestContest/Cassette/README.md

 This project requires a C build toolchain.
 You may need to install `make` and `clang`.

 The source code can be found [here](https://git.sr.ht/~zjm/Cassette).
-This project depends on the [univ](https://git.sr.ht/~zjm/univ) library.

 - Clone the repo with `git clone https://git.sr.ht/~zjm/Cassette`.
-- Run `make deps`.
-This clones, builds, and copies the univ library into this project.
-(Alternatively, build that library separately and copy the files into "lib" and "include".)
 - Run `make` to build the project.
-This creates the executable `cassette`, which can be called with a file to execute, or launch a REPL. `make test` will run the file `test/test.csst`.
+This creates the executable `cassette`, which can be called with a file to execute, or launch a REPL.

 ## [Syntax](#syntax)